 by Alex and Anna from My Travel Scrapbook

 One of the best places I have visited as a vegan is Chiang Mai in Thailand.
 After visiting 35 countries, my partner and I still reminisce about our 5 days in Chiang Mai.
-We even made sure to get a later flight to Krabi just so we would have time to go back to our favourite vegan restaurant in Chiang Mai.
+We even made sure to get a later flight to Krabi so that we would have time to return to our favourite vegan restaurant in Chiang Mai.

-Given the wonderful climate, the abundance of things to do, the welcoming locals, the affordability and the abundance of vegan food – it is no wonder that Chiang Mai frequently appears on lists of the best destinations for vegans.
+Given the wonderful climate, the abundance of things to do, the welcoming locals, the affordability and the abundance of vegan food, Chiang Mai frequently appears on lists of the best destinations for vegans.

 Anna and Alex enjoying their vegan cooking class in Chiang Mai